Australia bans TikTok from federal government devices - KESQ

 Associated Press

 CANBERRA, Australia (AP) — Australia has become the last of the “Five Eyes” security partners to ban the Chinese-owned video-sharing app TikTok from its federal government’s devices.
 Attorney-General Mark Dreyfus said in a statement Tuesday that based on intelligence and security agencies’ advice, that ban would come into effect “as soon as practicable.”
 The so-called Five Eyes intelligence-sharing partners — the United States, Canada, Britain and New Zealand — have taken similar steps.
 TikTok is owned by the Chinese technology company Bytedance and has long maintained that it does not share data with the Chinese government.
-It is carrying out a project to store U.S. user data in Texas, which it says will put it out China’s reach.
+TikTok objected to the decision, saying it was “driven by politics, not by fact.”